Thursday 11th Jul 2019

 Too many people set off on a journey into the future without first painting a clear picture of where it is they want to get to.
 They end up taking a route rather like a squiggly line.

-High achievers have the ability to transport themselves in to the future in their mind, create clarity on what it looks like, feels like, and acts like, and then, coming back to today, translate their vision into their reality.
+High achievers can transport themselves into the future in their mind, create clarity on what it looks like, feels like, and acts like, and then, coming back to today, translate their vision into their reality.

 Being clear on their vision, they define a pathway, a set of railway tracks, knowing that if they do veer off course, with a clear destination point they can quickly take corrective action and get back on course.